dhlab-basel/Sipi/README.md

 SIPI can also be used from the command line to convert images to/from TIFF-, [JPEG 2000](https://jpeg.org/jpeg2000/), JPEG- and PNG- formats.
-For all these conversion, Sipi tries to preserve all embedded metadata such as
+For all these conversion, SIPI tries to preserve all embedded metadata such as
 - [IPTC](https://iptc.org/standards/photo-metadata/iptc-standard/)
 - [EXIF](https://www.exif.org/)